weakish/docs-en/views/realtime-guide-beginner.md

 await tom.CloseAsync();
 ```

 After the function is called, the connection between the client and the server will be terminated.
-If you check the status of the corresponding `clientId` on the cloud, it would show as “offline”.
+If you check the status of the corresponding `clientId` on the cloud, it would show as "offline".

 ### Network Changes